parse-community/docs/_includes/cloudcode/cloud-code.md

 });
 ```

-If the rules specified in the validator object aren't met, the cloud function won't run.
-This means that you can confidently build your trigger, knowing that `request.params.movie` is defined, as well as `request.user`.
+If the rules specified in the validator object aren't met, the Cloud Function won't run.
+This means that you can confidently build your function, knowing that `request.params.movie` is defined, as well as `request.user`.

 ## More Advanced Validation

 *Available only on parse-server cloud code starting 4.-.-*

-Often, not only is it important that `request.params.movie` is defined, but also that it is the correct data type.
+Often, not only is it important that `request.params.movie` is defined, but also that it's the correct data type.
 You can do this by providing an `Object` to the `fields` parameter in the Validator.

 ```javascript
 Parse.Cloud.define("averageStars", async (request) => {